British Journal of Occupational Therapy

 Interim Managing Editor: Katharine Norman

 The British Journal of Occupational Therapy (BJOT) is the official journal of the College of Occupational Therapists.
 Its purpose is to publish United Kingdom and international articles relevant to theory, practice, research, education, and management in occupational therapy.
 It is a monthly peer-reviewed publication that disseminates evidence on the effectiveness, benefit, and value of occupational therapy so that occupational therapists, service users, and key stakeholders can make informed decisions.
 BJOT publishes research articles, critical reviews, practice analyses, opinion pieces, editorials, letters to the editor, book reviews, and an annual index.
 It also normally publishes an annual special issue with a call for papers.

 BJOT aims to be the publication of choice for people to access, disseminate, and guide the implementation of occupational therapy knowledge and evidence worldwide.

-Download free BJOT issue - January 2012
+- Download free BJOT issue - December 2013

-Follow @BJOTeditor on Twitter
+- Follow @BJOTeditor on Twitter